grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Fuuuuuck.
 They shoulda mentioned that this would be stupidly fuckin' dangerous," Shakes said to himself.
 "I walked right into this, I guess.
 Or maybe they are like a backyard bully in a pool, tormenting me --- the scrawny kid --- by holding my head underwater...
 Though I suppose some people must be into that sort of thing."
 He glanced at the stacks of porn at his feet.

 "Captain Shakes."
 Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it.
 "Do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the _Prospect_ or so.
-We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect's_ propellers."
+We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect_'s propellers."

 "Aye, fuck you all," he did not bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
 "This little boat weren't built for this shit.
 Handles like a fucking beach ball underwater."